 Learn Morse code

 Code teaching methods that require writing or typing are an unfortunate remnant of the historical need for encrypted military and commercial Morse code messages.
-There is no room for error within a cipher group, so accurate character by character Morse copy was an absolute requirement in these situations.
+There is no room for error within a cipher group, so accurate character by character Morse copy was an absolute requirement.

 But amateur radio CW communication does not make use of cryptography (in fact, it’s illegal).
-Under most circumstances, only a very small fraction of a QSO actually needs to be written down.
-Effective Morse code training takes this fundamental characteristic into account.
+Most of the time only a very small fraction of a QSO actually needs to be written down.
+Effective Morse code training takes this fact into into account and eliminates the outdated requirement for writing down the characters you hear (just so you can read them back to yourself a moment later!)

 So what is the proper way to learn?